 - Leadership training

 - Opportunities to advocate for their peers and amplify the voices of young people

-- Opportunities to research, write, and influence policy
+- Opportunities to research, write, and influence policy & programming

 - Letter of recommendation for higher education or future employment